 What exactly is SAI?

 It involves a mechanical compression of the supraspinatus tendon, the subacromial bursa, and the long head of the biceps tendon, all of which are located under the coracoacromial arch (Voight & Prentice).
-This often occurs with repetitive overhead movements such as with overhead press, bench press, and push-ups.
+This often occurs with repetitive overhead movements such as overhead presses, bench presses, and push-ups.

 Why do we get SAI?